AryanVBW/RDPtown/README.md

 ## Disclaimer ⚠️
 Please use RDPTown responsibly and abide by Google's terms of service.
 Any unauthorized or illegal activities are not supported and are solely the user's responsibility.

-Join in, contribute, raise issues, and let's make Linxie even better! 🚧✨
+Join in, contribute, raise issues, and let's make RDPTown even better! 🚧✨
 <p align="center">Made 🕸️ By <a href="https://aryanvbw.github.io/">*Vivek W*</a></p>
 <p align="center" style="font-size: 8px">v1.0</p>